Sorry, you need to enable JavaScript to visit this website.

 4. Poodle

 It should come as no surprise that the Poodle is virtually a non-shedding dog breed.
-Praised by allergy suffers for being a hypoallergenic dog, all varieties of the Poodle shed very minimally.
+Praised by allergy sufferers for being a hypoallergenic dog, all varieties of the Poodle shed very minimally.
 When they do shed (usually every few weeks or so), the hair gets trapped in their curly fur, so it won't end up all over your couch!
 Also, because hair and dirt get trapped in their curly coat, you'll need to ensure that you make time to brush your Poodle every day.

 5. Whippet